Tyler-Hecht/Number-Crunching-Automation/README.md

 https://docs.google.com/document/d/1KswgugidzVNJiaJRSEmtH2y5QZ0NhCjInWmxdRvbUf4/edit?usp=sharing

 ## For participants_automation
-Place the .py file in the same folder as the xlsx_to_txt stuff\
+Place the .py file in the same folder as the xlsx_to_txt stuff along with the order sheet .xlsx file\
 Run it in the command line, and it will create the participants.txt file\
 The xlsx_to_txt file must have been run before this so that it has those .txt files to reference\
 https://docs.google.com/document/d/1Nc25EoXZEdtvL0Z5UmDAhBuFlqzP_m-i1Tpdxwx4kaU/edit?usp=sharing